-Davidson has a rich tradition in the preprofessional training of doctors and dentists, and its students are, and continue to become, leaders in these professions.
+Davidson has a rich tradition in the preprofessional training of doctors, dentists and veterinarians, and its students are, and continue to become, leaders in these professions.
 In addition, interest in other health professions, such as physician assistant, pharmacy, nursing practice, physical and occupational therapy, are on the rise among Davidson students.
 The liberal arts education you receive here prepares you, as a future health care provider, to meet the challenges and shoulder the responsibilities that await you.

 Below you will find answers to some common questions about our Premedicine and Allied Health Professions program.
 In addition, we strongly suggest that interested students meet with the director of Premedicine and Allied Health Professions, and attend programs, information sessions and health professions-related events early in their academic careers to begin exploring options.